NVIDIA/NeMo/docs/source/asr/speech_classification/datasets.rst

 -----------

 `Freesound <http://www.freesound.org/>`_ is a website that aims to create a huge open collaborative database of audio snippets, samples, recordings, bleeps.
-Audio samples are released under Creative Commons licenses that allow their reuse.
+Most audio samples are released under Creative Commons licenses that allow their reuse.
 Researchers and developers can access Freesound content using the Freesound API to retrieve meaningful sound information such as metadata, analysis files, and the sounds themselves.

 **Instructions**

 Go to ``<NeMo_git_root>/scripts/freesound_download_resample`` and follow the below steps to download and convert freedsound data into a format expected by the `nemo_asr` collection.

-1. We will need some requirements including freesound, requests, requests_oauthlib, joblib, librosa and sox.
+1. We will need some required libraries including freesound, requests, requests_oauthlib, joblib, librosa and sox.
 If they are not installed, please run `pip install -r freesound_requirements.txt`
 2. Create an API key for freesound.org at https://freesound.org/help/developers/
 3. Create a python file called `freesound_private_apikey.py` and add lined `api_key = <your Freesound api key> and client_id = <your Freesound client id>`
 4. Authorize by run `python freesound_download.py --authorize` and visit the website and paste response code